-The Windows Preinstallation Environment is majorly used for troubleshooting, performing recovery operations, installing Windows operating system, and so on.
-Windows PE is a lightweight version of Windows that provides minimal options and is mostly used to prepare a device for the installation of a loaded OS.
-If you have never worked on Windows Recovery Environment, then don't worry.
+The Windows Preinstallation Environment is majorly used for troubleshooting, performing recovery operations, installing a Windows operating system, and so on.
+Windows PE is a lightweight version of Windows that provides minimal options and is mostly used to prepare a device to install a loaded OS.
+If you have never worked on the Windows Recovery Environment, then don't worry.
 In this post, we will make you familiar with Windows PE and its basic functioning.

-Windows PE, which stands for Windows Preinstallation Environment, is a lightweight OS with limited features.
-Mostly, it is used to perform a recovery operation, copy disk images, initiate a setup, etc. Needless to say, one can't use Windows PE as a primary OS.
-It was originally developed to replace MS DOS booting with ready to boot environments that can be loaded from CDs, DVDs, USB flash drives, etc.
+Windows PE, stands for Windows Pre-installation Environment, is a lightweight OS with limited features.
+Mostly, it is used to perform a recovery operation, copy disk images, initiate a setup, etc. One can't use Windows PE as a primary OS.
+It was originally developed to replace MS-DOS booting with ready-to-boot environments that can be loaded from CDs, DVDs, USB flash drives, etc.

 Installing Windows: One of the major objectives of Windows PE is to provide a secure environment for its users to install the relevant Windows operation system.
 It has a dedicated graphical tool that sets up an ideal environment to install Windows.

 Now when you know the basics of Windows PE, let's take a step up and learn more about its working.
-Unlike MS DOS, Windows PE supports TCP/IP, device drivers, and more, which makes it more advanced.
+Unlike MS-DOS, Windows PE supports TCP/IP, device drivers, and more, making it more advanced.
 In a nutshell, the environment is based on these components.

 The optimal requirements of Windows PE might vary from one version to another.
 Ideally, you should make sure that the following requirements are met to run Windows PE.

 The Windows PE installation requires FAT 32.
 Apart from that, you can also use a file size of a maximum of 4 GB.
 Whereas the drive size required for installation of Windows PE is 32 GB.